California Cadet Corps: History of the California Cadet Corps

-The CACC was founded on 5 April 1911 by Brigadier General Edwin Alexander Forbes.
-At that time every California high school was required to have a California Cadet Corps unit if at least thirty-two students at the school were interested in the program.
+The CACC, originally named as, "California High School Cadets" until 1935, was founded on 5 April 1911 by Brigadier General Edwin Alexander Forbes and created by an act of the Legislature.
+The California High School Cadets program was designed to prepare young men for service in the California National Guard.
+At that time, every California high school was required to have a California Cadet Corps unit if at least thirty-two students at the school were interested in the program.